hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-backup-and-restore-stateful-applications-on-kubernetes-using-kasten-k10-in-hpe-greenlake-for-private-cloud-enterprise.md

 ![](/img/k10-data-backup.png)

-I﻿n the cluster, after snapshot of the MySQL database, you can check there is a *VolumeSnapshot* _k10-csi-snap-ltxzrwxgp6r5pwkp_ created f﻿rom the PVC *mysql-pvc* in the namespace *mysql*, together with a *VolumeSnapshotContent* object created at cluster level:
+I﻿n the cluster, after snapshot of the MySQL database, you can check there is a *VolumeSnapshot* _k10-csi-snap-ltxzrwxgp6r5pwkp_ created f﻿rom the PVC *mysql-pvc* in the namespace *mysql*, together with a *VolumeSnapshotContent* object created at cluster level.
+The _READYTOUSE_ of the *VolumeSnapshot* should be showing as _true_:

 ```shell
 $ k get volumesnapshot -n mysql
 NAME                            READYTOUSE   SOURCEPVC   SOURCESNAPSHOTCONTENT   RESTORESIZE   SNAPSHOTCLASS              SNAPSHOTCONTENT                                    CREATIONTIME   AGE
 k10-csi-snap-ltxzrwxgp6r5pwkp   true         mysql-pvc                           1Gi           gl-sbp-frank-gl1-sstor01   snapcontent-f3890356-d47f-4b36-a7e4-eb4c5792ec59   6d12h          6d12h